argonne-lcf/user-guides/docs/polaris/applications-and-libraries/libraries/xalt.md

 XALT is a user build and execution tracking framework; it is installed at ALCF on Polaris to track library usage.

-When xalt is enabled during builds:
+When XALT is enabled during builds:
 - An XALT watermark is added to the ELF binary of the executable(s)
 - An XALT link record containing information about the build is created